A Way Out

-The Police Department is divided into 2 divisions, Operations & Administration.
+The Police Department is divided into 2 divisions, Operations & Support Services.

 The Operations division consists of Patrol, Investigations, and Community Services.
 Patrol Officers are assigned to one of 3 shifts and respond to all calls for service, whether they are emergency or non-emergency.
 Officers hold many specialty positions including Evidence Technician, Bike Officer, Field Training Officer, Accident Investigator, and Juvenile Officer to name a few.
 The Investigations Unit consists of several investigators including one assigned full time to Libertyville High School and one assigned to the Illinois State Police Metropolitan Enforcement Group (MEG).
 The Community Services Unit is comprised of Public Service Officers who focus on parking and ordinance enforcement, animal complaints, and handling non-criminal calls for service.